Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Eventually, major organ systems begin to lose function: eyes, kidneys, immune system... that's called diabetes, and it's a chronic, life altering condition that no hiker wants to deal with.

 Bottom line: To avoid long term trouble, avoid daily, large doses of sugary nutrient-poor foods.
+You know, candy bars!

-Make time for breakfast, even if that means getting up a half hour earlier.
+Yup, even if that means getting up a half hour earlier.

 When you get strong hunger signals on the trail, stop within a few minutes and eat a snack.

 Some folks carry a small bag of trail mix or dried fruit in a shirt pocket or accessible backpack pocket, and munch while they hike.